 O’Brien, a Republican completing his fifth term, is the county’s longest-serving prosecutor.
 He remains dedicated; he starts early and typically is the last county official out of the building.

 He is an unusual county prosecutor in that he still argues some cases himself, but this distinction should not be misinterpreted to conclude that this office is largely an administrative position.
 Klein suggests that courtroom experience is less vital because only a small percentage of criminal cases go to trial.
 It’s just the opposite: Only someone who has prosecuted criminals has the judgment to determine which cases should be plea-bargained to focus the office’s and court’s resources.
 Similarly, only someone with experience can teach, advise and guide assistant prosecutors.

 Equally important to obtaining convictions is having a prosecutor who is fair and does not politicize this office, one that has special importance because of its location in Ohio’s capital.
 O’Brien has helped the General Assembly shape laws, and his office prosecutes crimes involving state government.

 O’Brien has prosecuted Republicans, including Gov. Bob Taft, on ethics violations, and Franklin County Clerk of Court Jesse Oddi for stealing $448,000.
-And he has prosecuted Democrats, including Ohio Secretary of State Marc Dann, for misspending campaign funds, and state Rep. W. Carlton Weddington for taking bribes.
+And he has prosecuted Democrats, including Attorney General Marc Dann, for misspending campaign funds, and state Rep. W. Carlton Weddington for taking bribes.